-261. As part of its mission to innovate, modernize and ensure the best possible IKEMrelated services are provided to all areas of the OTP, as well as in an effort to increase inter-Organ collaboration and ensure the optimization of effort in identifying and implementing business solutions, IKEMS is preparing vital staff-related restructuring initiatives as part of a multi-year modernization initiative aimed at increasing its efficacy, efficiency and responsiveness.
-The proposed changes will seek to leverage process review and technological innovation, in parallel with the Court's next IT Strategy, in an effort to increase innovation and automation over the coming years.
-The accompanying necessary structural changes will be presented as part of the 2022 Proposed Programme Budget.
+261. As part of its mission to innovate, modernize and ensure the best possible IKEMrelated services can be provided to all areas of the OTP, as well as in an effort to increase inter-organ collaboration and ensure the optimization of effort in identifying and implementing business solutions, IKEMS is considering some staff-related restructuring initiatives aimed at increasing its efficacy, efficiency and responsiveness.
+The proposed changes will be presented once the Court's administrative instruction on classification and reclassification is operational.